chrismetz09/K8s-mermaid-blog/README.md

 There are many drawing tools choose from.
 Traditionally, you create a diagram, save it as png or svg file and then embed the file in the documentation.
 This takes time, skills vary, and complicates collaboration between contributors and reviewers.

-What if I told you there is a package that comes with the Kubernetes website that allows you to generate simple diagrams using a markdown-like syntax?
+What if I told you there is a package that allows you to generate simple diagrams using a markdown-like syntax?

 ---

 ## Mermaid.js

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) is a package for generating diagrams using text in markdown files.
-Here are some of the features I love about Mermaid:
+Here are some of the features we love about Mermaid:

 * **Inline code syntax** you can add and edit in the page markdown.
 Note that you need to encapsulate your Mermaid code inside `{{< mermaid >}}{{< /mermaid >}}` shortcode tags.
 This tells Hugo to run your Mermaid code during the build process.